christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png){: .mx-auto.d-block :}

-You can play the Major Scale anywhere on the guitar (on a single string) by memorizing this pattern:
+Definitions to learn: the first note in a scale is called the Tonic.

+In music theory, the scale degree is the position of a particular note on a scale relative to the tonic.
+Each degree is the number given to each step of the scale:

 ![ ]({{ site.baseurl }}/images/major-scale-pattern-rainbow.png?2272022){: .mx-auto.d-block :}

-Definitions to learn: the first note in a scale is called the Tonic.

 Practice Exercises: